systems-nuts/hcontainer-tutorial/README.md

 1. First one is using popcorn-hello as test program.
 3. Second one is using redis-server as test program.

-### Example for popcorn-hello migration from arm to x86
+### Example for popcorn-hello migration from ARM to x86

 In docker, the program workdir is set to /app
 ```bash